IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 ## Quick Start: Creating a Postgres Extension using PL/Python:

 In this quick start guide, we will create a simple PostgreSQL extension using [PL/Python](https://www.postgresql.org/docs/current/plpython.html).
-The extension will include a Python function to add two numbers.

 ### Prerequisites